 The annual Hari Raya Light-Up also provides an opportunity for local and international visitors alike to explore the precinct and understand more about the Malay culture in Singapore.

-Do you know that Hotel Boss is minutes away from Kampong Glam Bazaar?
+Did you know that Hotel Boss is only minutes away from Kampong Glam Bazaar?
 You can also make a 25mins trip to Geylang Serai light up and bazaar by taking bus service no 2 from Victoria Street.
 Alternatively, you can take the MRT to Paya Lebar which is just 4 stops away from Lavender MRT.

 If you are in Singapore during Ramadan, do not miss the opportunity to experience the rich Malay heritage, and when Hari Raya Aidilfitri comes around, greet our Muslim friends with a joyous “Selamat Hari Raya”.